mytechnotalent/Python-For-Kids/README.md

 -> Click [HERE](https://github.com/mytechnotalent/MicroPython-micro-bit_Talking_BuildaBot) to read the tutorial on GitHub.

+## MicroPython micro:bit - Talking TODOBot
+This is a FUN talking TODOBot for the official BBC micro:bit V2.

+-> Click [HERE](https://github.com/mytechnotalent/MicroPython-micro-bit_Talking_TODOBot) to read the tutorial on GitHub.

 ## MicroPython micro:bit - Talking Heads Or Tails
 This is a FUN talking Heads Or Tails game for the official BBC micro:bit V2 where you play with get to play with our little talking friend!

 -> Click [HERE](https://github.com/mytechnotalent/MicroPython-micro-bit_Talking_Heads_Or_Tails) to read the tutorial on GitHub.

+## MicroPython micro:bit - Friend MOD V1
+This repo adds a chatbot MOD to the official BBC micro:bit V1 fork of MicroPython.
+The firmware is included in addition to the source code if you would like to modify for your own educational needs.

+-> Click [HERE](https://github.com/mytechnotalent/MicroPython-micro-bit_Friend_MOD_V1) to read the tutorial on GitHub.